bdolenc/ll-test/README.md

         template.apply('loopback-template', vars)
 ```

-First thing that we can improve in the given code is to use function that will calculate the management IP address and bgp address from the given prefix.
+First thing that we can improve in the given code is to use a function that will calculate the management IP address and bgp address from the given prefix.
 With this we avoid repeating the same code for the calculation multiple times and we can also use it in the future.

 The function to calculate the address from the prefix should look like this:
 ```python